PsyTeachR/msc-data-skills/inst/book/docs/09-glm.md

 ### Simulating data from GLM {#sim-glm}

-A good way to learn about linear models is to simulate data where you know exactly how the variables are related, and then analyse this simulated data to see where the parameters show up in the analysis.
+A good way to learn about linear models is to <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/s#simulate'>simulate</a> data where you know exactly how the variables are related, and then analyse this simulated data to see where the parameters show up in the analysis.

 We'll start with a very simple linear model that just has a single categorical factor with two levels.
 Let's say we're predicting reaction times for congruent and incongruent trials in a Stroop task for a single participant.
 Average reaction time (`mu`) is 800ms, and is 50ms faster for congruent than incongruent trials (`effect`).